-Signed agreement: Water For People signs a Memorandum of Understanding (MOU) with the district government, with an agreement to reach Everyone Forever, clearly defined roles, and a commitment to co-finance, ideally for a period of 5-10 years, based on the ambitious targets and the general timeline Water For People has historically observed as necessary to reach Everyone Forever.
+Signed agreement: Water For People signs a Memorandum of Understanding (MOU) with the district government, with an agreement to reach Everyone Forever, clearly defined roles, and a commitment to co-finance.
+The MOU is ideally for a period of 5-10 years, based on the ambitious targets and the general timeline Water For People has historically observed as necessary to reach Everyone Forever.
 The MOU is often accompanied by an agreement from the relevant national Ministry to provide financial and technical support and may also include office space within the district government for Water For People team members or partners.
 MOUs are also signed with key partner authorities who engage in strategic geographies outside of Everyone Forever districts to address specific market challenges in sanitation service delivery (though usually for a shorter period of time due to the smaller scope of the partnership).

 KEY MODEL COMPONENTS

-Service authorities: A strong and well-resourced service authority is the critical entry point and enabler to implement the Everyone Forever model, as it is absolutely critical for sustainability of services and Water For People’s ability to eventually exit a district.
+Service authorities: A strong and well-resourced service authority is the critical entry point and enabler to implement the Everyone Forever model, as it is absolutely critical for sustainability of services and Water For People’s ability to eventually exit.
 The service authority is a local government entity mandated to ensure adequate WASH services in the district; they are responsible and accountable for overall WASH services, as well as support and oversight of providers.
 The entity can be a department within a regional or national government structure or a separate local entity.
 In rural areas, the service authority is typically a District WASH Office; in small towns and cities it is often a public utility or City Council.
 Where service authorities already exist, Water For People helps clearly define the roles and responsibilities and provides capacity-building support.
 Where they do not already exist, we support local governments to formally and legally create and strengthen the service authority as part of the permanent structure of the local government.
 Over time, service authorities must become fully functional and independent from Water For People (or other external) resources.